archiki/GrIPS/README.md

 We thank the authors and contributors of [Callibrate Before Use](https://github.com/tonyzhaozh/few-shot-learning), and [Natural-Instructions](https://github.com/allenai/natural-instructions) for their public code release.

 ## Reference
-Please cite our paper if you use our dataset in your works:
+Please cite our paper if you use our code in your works:
 ```bibtex

 @article{Prasad2022GrIPS,